 Mass Editing Tickets

-The process of editing individual tickets was covered in the Ticketing: Overview article, however, it can also be taken a step further.
+The process of editing individual tickets was covered in the Ticketing: Overview article; however, it can also be taken a step further.
 Mass editing tickets allows you to select a group of tickets and make changes that will occur on each of them.
-In order to initiate a Mass Edit of your tickets, simply check the box next to each ticket you wish to edit:
+To initiate a Mass Edit of your tickets, simply check the box next to each ticket you wish to edit:

 With each box that gets checked, the ticket name will be added to a banner at the bottom of the page:

 Once you've selected all the tickets you want to edit, click on the edit button located at the end of the banner:

 If you've read through the Inventory List View: Overview article, the "Edit" modal that shows up will appear to be very familiar.

 - The Entity selector allows you to modify the Account or Network Site the ticket is assigned to.